- This event has passed.

 - Environmental Business Expo – Focusing on carbon & environmental land management, plus climate friendly farming solutions.
 An exhibition featuring advisors and relevant service/product suppliers will be accompanied by a dedicated conference programme, featuring talks and/or sessions on subjects such as biodiversity, achieving Net Zero, soil health, policy, low carbon farming practices, forestry and waste management.

 - Farm Technology Expo – Highlighting the technology innovations available to help improve efficiency and create a profitable & sustainable farming future.
 An exhibition will be accompanied by a presentation zone, providing regular talks from suppliers on the new tech and its’ benefits

 Accompanying the physical show will be a series of monthly webinars.
-These ‘Digital Insights’, launching in September, will feature panels of experts who will further debate the most pertinent issues and underline the importance of a low carbon agricultural future that is both productive and sustainable.
+These ‘Digital Insights’, launching in September 2020, feature panels of experts who further debate the most pertinent issues and underline the importance of a low carbon agricultural future that is both productive and sustainable.

 For more information, including the sponsorship/exhibition options please visit the Low Carbon Agriculture Show website.